harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 These "Democrats" proclaim philanthropy but treat man no better than mud.
 Man is to be shaped and molded.
 They are too stupid, too ignorant, too immoral to lead themselves and therefore, must be led, by compulsion.
 They may not be so bold as to proclaim themselves to be the rulers of these people, yet they certainly treat themselves as some exception to this rule, and pass judgement at the very least, of what the legislator ought to do.

-Superman: They idea that the legislator is able to divert man from their destructive tendencies, requires the idea that they are in some way an exception to the rule.
+Superman: The idea that the legislator is able to divert man from their destructive tendencies, requires the idea that they are in some way an exception to the rule.
 This is evident all the way from Plato's Myth of the Metals.
 This supposed superiority has yet to be substantiated.
 - despite being incompetent and determined to choose poorly for themselves, they _must_ be granted suffrage, free of coercion.

 ## Remedies